jklukas/jklukas.github.com/source/_posts/2011-12-31-curriculum-vitae.markdown

 ## Education

 Ph.D.
 (Physics) University of Wisconsin--Madison
-: May 2012 (anticipated)
+: May 2012
 : Advisor: Matt Herndon
-: Thesis topic: Search for exotic *WZ* resonances with leptonic decays in *pp* collisions at 7 TeV ^
+: Thesis topic: A search for exotic particles decaying to *WZ* in *pp* collisions at 7 TeV ^

 B.S.
 Wittenberg University